USS Sciota (1861): Bombarding Mississippi River forts

 On the 18th, the ships of Farragut's fleet took position close to Fort St. Philip and Fort Jackson.
 Sciota bombarded these forts, and she continued to duel with the Confederate guns intermittently for the next six days.

 In the early morning darkness of the 24th, Sciota got underway with the fleet and dashed up river past the forts.
 After New Orleans, surrendered, Sciota operated up the river with Farragut.
 She attacked and passed the Confederate forts at Vicksburg, Mississippi on 28 June when Farragut raced by that riverside stronghold to join Flag Officer Charles H. Davis' Western flotilla.

 Since the Army was unable to provide the troops necessary for joint operations against Vicksburg, Farragut decided to return down river to turn his attention to the blockade in the western gulf.
 Sciota again ran the gauntlet past the Southern batteries.

 The gunboat continued operations on the Mississippi below Vicksburg for much of the remainder of the year.
 She engaged Southern batteries at Donaldsonville, Louisiana, on 4 October.
+During this action at least one officer, LT Charles Swasey, was killed.
+He was the gunboat's executive officer.